 History and Social

 Cross-stitch is one of the oldest forms of embroidery and can be found all over the world.
 Many folk museums show examples of clothing decorated with cross-stitch, especially from continental Europe and Asia.
 Today cross-stitch is the most popular form of embroidery as a hobby in the western world.
 It lends itself well to recreational use because it's easy to learn and very versatile.
-There are patterns available for almost every taste, and even beginners can create beautiful stitchery with some patience.
+There are patterns available for almost every

 Traditionally cross-stitch was used to embellish things like dish-wear, household linen, doilies and similar, half useful, half ornamental items.
 This use is still popular, especially in Europe.
 But often cross-stitch is used to make pieces that are meant to be framed and hung as pictures.
 On items for daily use, usually only small areas are embroidered.
 The pictures can either have an unembroidered background or be completely covered with stitches.